hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Huomionarvoista on se, että tapahtumankäsittelijän koodi on määritelty jo ennen kun itse pyyntö lähetetään palvelimelle.
 Tapahtumankäsittelijäfunktio tullaan kuitenkin suorittamaan vasta jossain myöhäisemmässä vaiheessa.
 Koodin suoritus ei siis etene synkronisesti "ylhäältä alas", vaan <i>asynkronisesti</i>, Javascript kutsuu sille rekisteröityä tapahtumankäsittelijäfunktiota jossain vaiheessa. -->

-Note that the code in the event handler is defined before the request is sent to the server.
+Note that the code of the event handler is defined before the request is sent to the server.
 Despite this, the code within the event handler will be executed at a later point in time.
 Therefore the code does not execute synchronously "from top to bottom", but does so <i>asynchronously</i>.
 Javascript calls the event handler that was registered for the request at some point.

 <!-- Esim.
 Java-ohjelmoinnista tuttu synkroninen tapa tehdä kyselyjä etenisi seuraavaan tapaan (huomaa että kyse ei ole oikeasti toimivasta Java-koodista): -->